lewi0332/flatiron_mod_3_citibike/README.md

 https://github.com/lewi0332/flatiron_mod_3_citibike/blob/master/citibike_rand_forrest.ipynb

-Our first real model will be run with the Random Forrest Classifier.
+Our first model on the full data will be run with the Random Forrest Classifier.

 To find the best tuning for our model we start with a Grid Search function.
 The Grid Search will iterate over our Random Forrest Classifier changing the hyperparameters each time looking for the best performing model.
 We start with the following grid of parameters to test: